 What Will MOT Be In the Future?

 - Leadership of multifunctional teams that cut across traditional organizational boundaries (Khalil, 1993).

 - The development of practical technical knowledge based on rigorous academic inquiry (Mills, Auchey, & Beliveau, 1996).

 - Understanding of social and economic performance measurements (Bell, 1999).

 - Design of business and technology architecture using holistic iterative processes (Gharajedaghi, 1999).

 - Use of thinking models to test assumptions about technology (Goldratt, 1994).

 - Application of dynamic models to technological systems (Senge et al., 1999).

-For an excellent diagram, go to the Association of Technology, Management, and Applied Engineering (ATMAE) website.
+For an excellent diagram, download the Association of Technology, Management, and Applied Engineering (ATMAE) organizational identity.

 Bell, D. (1999/1973).
 The coming of the post-industrial society: A venture in social forecasting.
 New York: Basic.